krb5/krb5/doc/rst_source/krb_users/user_commands/kpasswd.rst

 -----------

-The kpasswd command is used to change a Kerberos principal's password. kpasswd prompts for the current Kerberos password, which is used to obtain a ``changepw`` ticket from the KDC for the user's Kerberos realm.
-If kpasswd successfully obtains the ``changepw`` ticket, the user is prompted twice for the new password, and the password is changed.
+The kpasswd command is used to change a Kerberos principal's password. kpasswd first prompts for the current Kerberos password, then prompts the user twice for the new password, and the password is changed.

 If the principal is governed by a policy that specifies the length and/or number of character classes required in the new password, the